vinegarhq/vinegarhq.github.io/src/Installation/guides/source.md

 It is recommended to ensure that you have installed Wine 8.3 or above on your system, as Roblox requires a minimum version of 8.0 and may encounter stability issues under 8.3.

 ## Building Dependencies
-If on Ubuntu or Fedora you may need to install the following dependencies:
+If on Ubuntu, Fedora or Nixos you may need to install the dependencies needed by Gioui, Those can be found [here](https://gioui.org/doc/install/linux)

-- Ubuntu: `apt install pkg-config libwayland-dev libx11-dev libx11-xcb-dev libxkbcommon-x11-dev libgles2-mesa-dev libegl1-mesa-dev libffi-dev libxcursor-dev libvulkan-dev`
-- Fedora: `dnf install pkg-config wayland-devel libX11-devel libxkbcommon-x11-devel mesa-libGLES-devel mesa-libEGL-devel libXcursor-devel vulkan-headers`

 ## Building Vinegar